fission/fission/Documentation/docs-site/content/workflows/_index.en.md

 ### Creating your first workflow

 After installing Fission and Workflows, you're all set to run a simple test workflow.
-Clone this repository, and from its root directory, run:
+With the following code snippet you will be able to deploy and run a small workflow example:

 ```bash
 # Fetch the required files, alternatively you could clone the fission-workflow repo